intel/nauta/docs/user-guide/actions/launch.md

 # launch Command

-This command launches a browser for Web UI or Tensorboard.
+The `launch` command launches a browser for Web UI or TensorBoard.
+The following main topics are discussed in this section:

 - [webui Subcommand](#webui-subcommand)
 - [tensorboard Subcommand](#tensorboard-subcommand)